-In 1931, the U.S. Open at Toledo's Inverness Club finished with an epic ending that has never been repeated.
+In 1931, one of golf's four major championships was held at Toledo's Inverness Club and finished with an epic ending that has never been repeated.

 George Von Elm had no margin of error as he marched down the Inverness Club’s 18th and final fairway on July 4, 1931.